-This seven-week module is an introduction to the twoyear part-time, hybrid MA in TESOL program.
-Through readings, reflections, and tasks, students will prepare for the three-week face-to-face module on campus later in the summer and will establish their starting beliefs, goals, and understanding of the field as they begin the program.
+This seven-week module is an introduction to the twoyear part-time hybrid MA in TESOL program.
+Through readings, reflections, and tasks, students will prepare for the three-week in-person module on campus later in the summer and will establish their starting beliefs, goals, and understanding of the field as they begin the program.

-Developing an Approach to Teaching and Learning (Part 1)
+Developing an Approach to Teaching and Learning